scallop-lang/scallop-lang.github.io/md/snippets/hwf-sample.md

-## Evaluating Hand-Written Formula
+## Evaluating Hand-Written Formulae

-In this task, the model is given a sequence of hand-written symbols including 0 to 9 and simple arithmetic operations.
+In this task, we are given a sequence of hand-written symbols, including 0 to 9 and simple arithmetic operations.
 The goal is to recognize the formula and evaluate the expression.
-In this example, the input should be representing a formula 1 + 3 / 5 and
+In the adjoining example, the input represents the formula 1 + 3 / 5, which
-be evaluated to 1.6.
+evaluates to 1.6.
-One can easily craft a full context-free grammar parser with Scallop that can parse probabilistic inputs.
+One can craft a full context-free grammar parser in Scallop that can parse probabilistic inputs.
-Our Scallop program will automatically find the most likely parse and return the evaluated result.
+A parser and evaluator for the above formulae can be written in just 5 lines of Scallop code shown below.
-Therefore the whole pipeline can be trained in an end-to-end fashion.
+This program can be trained in an end-to-end fashion with the neural model for recognizing individual symbols.

-Here is how a probabilistic parser for this grammar can be written in just 5 lines of Scallop code:
+Once trained, the resulting program will automatically find the most likely formula and return the evaluated result.

 ``` scl
 rel value_node(x, v) = symbol(x, d), digit(d, v), length(n), x < n